gavinmcfarland/plugma/packages/website/content/drafts/2-using-the-cli.md

 </summary>

 Create a build before publishing.
-This command compiles and bundles your plugin, preparing it for distribution.
+This command bundles and minifies your plugin, preparing it for distribution.

 ##### Usage